Invest in Your Professional Growth and Save

 This course is designed for OTs, PTs and SLPs to provide foundational knowledge about breastfeeding.

-Lynn Wolf receives an honorarium from Education Resources, Inc. and royalties from her book.
+Financial Disclosure: Lynn Wolf receives an honorarium from Education Resources, Inc., and royalties from her book and from Hamill Institute on Disabilities.

 Robin Glass, MS, OTR, IBCLC and Lynn Wolf, MOT, OTR, IBCLC practice occupational therapy at Seattle Children's Hospital in Seattle, WA.
 Their clinical specialty is the treatment of infants, both as hospital inpatients and outpatients with a strong focus on feeding issues.
 They are NDT trained and Board Certified Lactation Consultants, with extensive national and international experience speaking about the infant feeding.
 Both hold clinical faculty appointments at the University of Washington.
 Ms. Glass and Ms. Wolf have authored numerous journal articles as well as the book Feeding and Swallowing Disorders in Infancy: Assessment and Management.
 They were recipients of the National Association of Neonatal Therapists (NANT) Pioneer Award in 2015.

-Robin Glass receives an honorarium from Education Resources, Inc. and receives royalties from her book.
+Financial Disclosure: Robin Glass receives an honorarium from Education Resources, Inc., and receives royalties from her book and Hamill Institute on Disabilities.

 VENUE LOCATION MAP